adiwg/mdEditor-doc/getting-started/editor-window-parts/primary-sidebar.md

 {% endhint %}

 {% hint style='tip' %}
-  When 'AutoSave' is turned on you will not see objects in red since all entries are automatically saved.
+  When "AutoSave" is turned on you will not see objects in red since all entries are automatically saved.
 {% endhint %}

 ### <i class="fa fa-list"> </i> Open Dashboard